Chapter 6-3 : The signal trick

 13. END IF

 It's important to pay attention to line 9.
-Usually, in an IF, a UNTIL or a WHILE, we place a comparison.
-The result of this comparison will be either TRUE or FALSE, a Boolean element for the structure to work.
-Now, in line 9, we're simply quoting the Boolean variable without performing a comparison, but this will work because the very nature of a Boolean variable is to be either TRUE or FALSE.
-Consequently, simply calling up the contents of this Boolean variable will directly give the TRUE or FALSE state, and the structure will be able to function.
+Usually, in an IF, a UNTIL or a WHILE, we set up a comparison.
+The result of this comparison will be either TRUE or FALSE, a Boolean element enabling the structure to work.
+Now, in line 9, we're simply quoting the Boolean variable without performing a comparison, but this works because the very nature of a Boolean variable is to be either TRUE or FALSE.
+Consequently, simply calling up the contents of this Boolean variable will provide the TRUE or FALSE state directly, and the structure will be able to function.

-This point is developed in the help section of the exercise to be carried out, so you'd better read it carefully and understand its scope, as Booleans are exceptional programming tools.
+This point is developed in the Help section of the exercise to be carried out, and you are encouraged read it carefully and understand its scope, as Booleans are important programming tools.

 Now put this trick into practice with the bottle rack controller robot exercise.